RouninMedia/link-rel-social-profile/README.md

 ```
 <link rel="social-profile rel-author" title="Alice" href="https://twitter.com/alice">
 ```
-which can declare the relationships between an HTML document and any number of associated Social Media pages or profiles
+which can declare the relationships between an HTML document and any number of associated Social Media pages or profiles.

 ______